information

 What if I live on/near the route and I need to drive during the event?

 We want Sunday Parkways to be a positive experience for everyone!
-If you plan to drive during the event, please use the designated car crossing intersections shown on the below maps and allow yourself extra time.
+If you plan to drive during the event, please use the designated car crossing intersections shown on the above maps and allow yourself extra time.
 At these designated intersections, a trained volunteer will be on-site to help direct you during the event hours.
 Please drive slowly near the event route and watch for pedestrians.

 We hope you can join us to celebrate community and open streets!
 Thank you for your patience and support on the event day.